Mostafa-Elshiekh/Smart-heating-and-conditioning-system./README.md

 # Smart heating and conditioning system.
-The project, in short, it is smart heating and conditioning system..first, the temperature sensor detects the air temperature and sells it to the Analog digital converter
+The project, in short, it is smart heating and conditioning system..
+##first,the temperature sensor detects the air temperature and sells it to the Analog digital converter
 And then microcontrollers (AVR-Atmega32) treat the temperature and print it on the LCD 1- If the air temperature is 20 or less, turn on the heater and light up the RED LED as an alarm and display it on the LCD of this Heater Mood.
 2- If the air temperature is 30 ° or more, the heater and alarm are disconnected from the Red Led and turn on the Blue LED as an alarm and display that this is